 - - A Zcar 5-speed will fit on any year Z block and any year L28 clutch can be used.
 But the throwout bearing "collar" must match the style of the flywheel (coupe or 2+2).
 In other words, if you have a 2+2 flywheel, you need to change the throwout collar to a 2+2 version.
 A coupe flywheel uses a coupe collar.

 - - Automatic transmission engines have a 1/4" metal spacer between the driveplate and crankshaft, remove this when adding a flywheel.

-- - A pilot bushing needs to be installed in the crankshaft if using an auto trans engine (they didn't get one).
+- - A pilot bushing needs to be installed in the end of crankshaft if using an auto trans engine (they didn't get one).

-- - Unless you need the accessories don't use a big 3-row harmonic balancer, get rid of it.
-I've read that taking 10lbs off a flywheel is the equivalent of taking 207lb off the front of the car.
+- - Unless you need the accessories don't use a big 3-row fron pulley, replace it with a 2 or 1 row.
+I've read that taking 10lbs off a flywheel is the equivalent of taking 207lbs off the front of the car.
 So I believe removing 5lbs from the front of the crankshaft is desirable too.
 Also, I've been told the 3-rows like to break up over 6,000rpm.